Non-uniqueness theory in sampled STFT phase retrieval: Introduction

-i.e. the samples are taken on a subset of the lattice $\mathcal{A} \times \mathcal{B} \subseteq \R^4$.
+i.e., the samples are taken on a subset of the lattice $\mathcal{A} \times \mathcal{B} \subseteq \R^4$.
 The final goal is to reconstruct $f \in \lt$ from the data set \eqref{dataset}.
-The natural question arises if the data set \eqref{dataset} determines the object $f$ uniquely (up to a global phase).
-The theory developed in the present article shows that this is not the case, independent of the particular choice of $\mathcal{A}$ and $\mathcal{B}$.
-Since $\mathcal{A} \times \mathcal{B}$ is a separable lattice, i.e. the Cartesian product of two lattices, we pay particular attention to lattices of this structure.
+The natural question arises of whether the data set \eqref{dataset} determines the object $f$ uniquely (up to a global phase).
+The theory developed in the present article shows that this is not the case, independent of the particular choices of $\mathcal{A}$ and $\mathcal{B}$.
+Since $\mathcal{A} \times \mathcal{B}$ is a separable lattice, i.e., the Cartesian product of two lattices, we pay particular attention to lattices of this structure.